-I would say yes it is morally wrong but how many of those guys got their by charging more than they should have for whatever they are selling.
+I would say yes it is morally wrong but how many of those guys got there by charging more than they should have for whatever they are selling.

-Well we really have to ignore what the customers above think and go with what the arborist are saying.
+Well, we really have to ignore what the customers above think and go with what the arborists are saying.

-I wanted to find out if arborist were charging customers more in ritzy digs, and the answer for the most part is, no.
+I wanted to find out if arborists were charging customers more in ritzy digs, and the answer, for the most part, is, no.